HOW TO CHOOSE A SENIOR LIVING COMMUNITY

 Tip #4 Ask the right questions

-Don’t be afraid to ask tough questions.
+When trying to narrow down your search for an independent senior living community, don’t be afraid to ask tough questions.
 You want to make sure that the community is not only the right culture fit but it fits your financial needs and lifestyle as well.
 Here are a few great questions to ask to make sure you are informed.

 - How much will care cost?